 He said councils would also be bound by any internal policies that they had put in place to govern spending.

 But then Ferguson also highlighted a relatively recent change in the law that says councils should consult local residents on any proposed change of use of common good property – including how money held in the funds is spent.

 He added: “More recently, the Community Empowerment (Scotland) Act 2015 says they need to consult on any proposed change of use of common good property, and the guidance that came out last year makes it clear that would include changing the rules about what the council was going to spend the money on.”

 To date, The Ferret has been unable to identify any example of a local authority undertaking a public consultation on how surplus cash in common good funds should be spent.

 North Lanarkshire council published its first draft of possible common good assets in May.

 Green MSP, Andy Wightman, told The Ferret: “Long before I entered Holyrood, I’d been calling for reform of the laws that govern how common good funds are managed in Scotland.
 This work seems to reinforce the case that there is more for MSPs to do in this area.

 “Even now, some councils seem not to know for certain what common good assets, if any, they hold.
 In theory they certainly should be consulting residents directly on how surplus cash in these funds is spent.”

-What was Common Good cash spent on where you live?
+Where was Common Good cash spent where you live?